youanan/frankfusion/_posts/2007-09-22-coldfusion-objects-are-java-objects.markdown

     - Java
 ---

 A good while back I read the following post about using the methods that ColdFusion objects inherit from their Java parents.
-It prompted me to write a little function for finding out what Java objects any ColdFusion object inherits from:
+It prompted me to write a little function for finding out what Java objects any ColdFusion object inherits from:<!--more-->

 <http://coldfused.blogspot.com/2007/01/extend-cf-native-objects-harnessing.html>